BUILDS-/liquidtile/software/README.md

 Currently, virtual 3x3 tiles are supported for offline testing purposes, the test strap is a little bit questionable, but works well enough for now.

-When creating a `FireTile` object you can choose to set `loopback=True`.
+When creating a `LiquidTile` object you can choose to set `loopback=True`.
 This will print the serial communications to stdout.
-To test a show you've created, be sure to pass loopback = True when creating your `FireTile` object.
+To test a show you've created, be sure to pass loopback = True when creating your `LiquidTile` object.
 Be sure to close the object properly, then pipe stdout of your show into visualizer.py.

 Example invocation: